 To the extent that we raise additional capital by issuing equity securities, our existing stockholders' ownership will be diluted.
 We have financed our operations, and we expect to continue to finance our operations, primarily by issuing and selling our common stock.
 In light of our need for additional financing, we may issue additional shares of common stock that could dilute your ownership in our company and may include terms that give new investors rights that are superior to yours.
-For example, on August 23, 2011, we sold 6,889,098 shares of our common stock through a registered direct offering at a price of \$6.65 per share resulting in gross proceeds to us of \$45.8 million.
+For example, on March 6, 2012, we sold 9,000,000 shares of our common stock resulting in net proceeds to us of approximately \$192.0 million.
 Moreover, any issuances by us of equity securities may be at or below the prevailing market price of our common stock and in any event may have a dilutive impact on your ownership interest, which could cause the market price of our common stock to decline.
 To raise additional capital, we may choose to issue additional securities at any time and at any price.